• Home

 Instructions

-• Place sweet potato chunks into a bowl and toss to coat.
+• Place sweet potato chunks and olive oil in a medium or large bowl and toss to coat.

 • Spread sweet potato pieces out in a single layer on the air fryer rack fit for your air fryer.

 • Sprinkle salt on top of the sweet potatoes.
-If your kids like spicey food, top sweet potatoes with just a dash of cayenne pepper.
+Can also add a dash of cayenne pepper if you like spice.

 • Serve and enjoy!